datamade/bga-payroll/ARCHITECTURE.md

 - Database operations to gather display data for a given year are also fairly intensive, so API views are cached as well.

-Note that employer pages, which vary based on a provided `data_year` URL parameter, redirect to the employer page for the most recent year if that parameter is not provided.
-This helps to avoid duplicate entries in the site cache in order to keep the cache size as small, i.e., cache retrieval as fast as possible.

 ## The `data_import` application

 The `data_import` application has more moving parts: If defines models to